dawid-majka/DFS/RESEARCH.md

 10. Getting ready to start coding
 11. I will start tomorrow
 12. No time for coding but read about tracing crate.
+13. Also done some reading in spare time.